tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 are documented in the maintenance work order.
 An alarm that is suppressed without documentation is suspicious.

 Alarm threshold changes are observable in SCADA configuration history.
-If a threshold has been changed (raised from 1200A to 1500A, for example), the change is visible in version comparisons.
-If the change is recent and does not correspond to any documented work (a network upgrade that requires the higher threshold), the change is unauthorised and makes protections less effective.
+If a threshold has been changed (raised from 1200A to 1500A, for instance), the change is visible in version comparisons.
+A recent change that corresponds to no documented work, such as a network upgrade that would require the higher threshold, is unauthorised.

 ## Alarm acknowledgement and operator response